Challenging single parent statistics and stereotypes.

 When it comes to work, the single parent statistics show quite clearly that the stereotype of the lazy single mum is anything but correct.
 Single mothers are now just as likely to be in work as women without children.
 Two decades ago, the majority of single mums were not in paid employment, now almost 70% of us have joined the hard-working masses.
 Whilst this statistic might sound positive at first glance, there are downsides to single parents increasingly working including the impact on mental health, especially where that work is not secure or well paid.

 Single parent finances

-A more thorough investigation of the single parent statistics shows that despite more single mothers than ever before working outside the home, single parent families earn 27% less than other families, and a third of children in working single parent families live in poverty.
+A more thorough investigation of the financial situation of single parent families shows that despite more single mothers than ever before working outside the home, single parent families earn 27% less than other families, and a third of children in working single parent families live in poverty.
 This figure is set to rise as the Secretary of State for Work and Pensions acknowledged that half of single parents with children would lose the equivalent of £2,400 a year once they were transferred to Universal Credit.

 Mental health struggles

 The single parent statistics also show that the problems with single parents working isn’t just that the finances often don’t add up, but that it leaves single parents as some of the most stressed people in the country.
 Almost 30% of single parents, double that of coupled parents, report concerns with their mental health.
 Securing work which can fit around your child’s education or affordable childcare, is a huge struggle for most single parents.
 Gingerbread research has shown that 22% of single mothers taking on work find themselves back on job seekers allowance within 12 months.